 “You can,” Vittoria said dryly.
 “But not before the photographs.”

-That got a real laugh out of her daughter.
+That got a real laugh from her daughter.

 Good.